OCOYE/DownloadMachine/README.md

 <img src="Videos/VideoApresentation.gif" width="1600px" autosize>

 ## **WHAT IS THIS?👀**
- A website for download cool software and use!
+ A website for download MY software, like a calculator!!
+Simple software, but is so much important.
 ## **HOW TO USE?🤷‍♂️**
   Click in the bow with an arrow, select the software for download.
 Do you want select other language?
 Click in "Config" and click in Usa Flag and enjoy!!